Azure/ip2azure/README.md

 20.51.10.137 AzureResourceManager, AzureResourceManager.WestUS2, AzureCloud.westus2, AzureCloud
 ```

-If the tool finds no matching services, it will only echo bach the given IP.
+If the tool finds no matching services, it will only echo back the given IP.
 Example:

 ```
 ❯  dotnet run --azureJson ../data/ServiceTags_Public_20220627.json --address 127.0.0.1 -q